Pablo1644/Analysis-of-energy-bandgap-of-material/README.md

 ## Notes
-<u>Adjust the energy range for the linear fit as necessary by modifying the energies_for_fit and alpha_hv_for_fit selection criteria.
+Adjust the energy range for the linear fit as necessary by modifying the energies_for_fit and alpha_hv_for_fit selection criteria.
-Ensure the files are correctly formatted and located in the same directory as the script for proper execution.</u>
+Ensure the files are correctly formatted and located in the same directory as the script for proper execution.